capillariesio/capillaries/doc/api.md

 This section is under active development, see pkg/api directory.

 The goal of Capillaries API is to allow system integrators to create solutions that can start [runs](glossary.md#run) and watch their execution progress.
-As of this writing, all API calls can be executed via the [Toolbelt](glossary.md#toolbelt) command.
+As of this writing, all API calls can be executed either via the [Toolbelt](glossary.md#toolbelt) command or via [Capillaries UI](glossary.md#capillaries-ui) using [Webapi](glossary.md#webapi).
 Some examples are below.

 Drop [keyspace](glossary.md#keyspace):